What is a heart murmur?

 What are the different types of heart murmurs?

 A physiologic murmur is usually benign or “innocent” and occurs due to conditions not related to the heart.
 These are often detected in healthy children during routine physical examinations.

 Pathologic murmurs occur due to structural problems like ventricular and atrial septal defects (holes between the heart’s chambers), tract abnormalities, patent ductus arteriosus, and heart valve disorders, etc. These need to be evaluated by a physician, so that the cause may be determined and treated.

-Innocent murmurs are also known as flow murmurs, functional heart murmurs, venous hums, vibratory murmurs, or Still’s murmurs, after Dr. George Frederic Still.
+Innocent heart murmurs are also known as flow murmurs, functional heart murmurs, venous hums, vibratory murmurs, or Still’s Murmurs, after Dr. George Frederic Still.